linkerd/linkerd/linkerd/docs/protocol-h2.md

 <aside class="notice">
 `forwardClientCert` makes Linkerd forward client certificates using the `x-forwarded-client-cert` header to let destination services make authorization decisions on the requests they receive.
 </aside>

 ## HTTP/2 Identifiers

 Identifiers are responsible for creating logical *names* from an incoming request; these names are then matched against the dtab.
-(See the [linkerd routing overview](https://linkerd.io/in-depth/routing/) for more details on this.)
+(See the [Linkerd routing overview](https://linkerd.io/in-depth/routing/) for more details on this.)
 All h2 identifiers have a `kind`.
 If a list of identifiers is provided, each identifier is tried in turn until one successfully assigns a